jjskuld/photo-migrator/docs/API.md

 - All tokens stored using system secure storage
 - Logs do not include tokens, user IDs, or personal filenames
 - App requests minimal API scope
+- For videos, verify file integrity before and after upload using checksums

 ---